Ekaterina M. Nestorovich

-- Apr 2016 Sanaz Momben Abolfath and Nnanya Kalu volunteer at the Biomolecular Dome host by the Biophysical Society Public Affair Committee at the USA Science and Engineering Festival in Washignton DC.
+- Apr 2016 Sanaz Momben Abolfath and Nnanya Kalu volunteer at the Biomolecular Dome hosted by the Biophysical Society Public Affair Committee at the USA Science and Engineering Festival in Washington DC.
 This free event was attended by thousands of people of all ages and background (and many high school kids!) who are interested in learning more about science.

 - Apr.
 2016 Nnanya Kalu, wins CUA Research Day student award for his poster "Lipid Composition Regulates Anthrax Toxin Uptake".
 Congratulations!